The Seal of the Unity of the Three (Cantong qi)

 Under an allusive poetical language and thick layers of images and symbols, the Cantong qi hides the exposition of the teaching that gave origin to Taoist Internal Alchemy (Neidan).
 In addition to a complete translation, this book contains a detailed introduction to the history and teachings of the Cantong qi, explanations of each of its sections, and notes on its verses.

-For more details on this subject, see the article The Alchemical Model of the Cantong qi
+On this subject, see also the article The Alchemical Model of the Cantong qi

 Index of this article

 The alchemical discourse of the Cantong qi revolves around Lead and Mercury.
 Its basic principles proceed directly from its views on the relation between the Dao and the "ten thousand things" (i.e., multiplicity and change).
 As in the whole of Taoism, this relation is explained by means of a sequence of stages.
 The absolute principle (Dao) establishes itself as Unity (Yi), which divides itself into the active and the passive principles namely, Qian and Kun, respectively equivalent to original Yang and Yin, or True Yang and True Yin.
 The re-conjunction of these principles gives birth to all entities and phenomena in the world.
 All these "stages" occur simultaneously.

 The alchemical process consists in tracing the stages of this process in a reverse sequence, in order to recover the hidden One Breath and return to it.
 In alchemical language, True Lead (☰) and True Mercury (☷) respectively represent True Yang and True Yin.
 The Yin and Yang entities that respectively contain these authentic principles are represented by "black lead" (i.e., native lead ☵) and cinnabar (☲).
 In the strict sense of the term, alchemy consists in extracting True Lead from "black lead" and True Mercury from cinnabar, and in joining them to one another.